Sometimes, the very best museums in London just don’t cut it.

-A collection of over 12,000 original, every-day items from the 1800s to the present date, most of which have since fallen out of kitchen shelf existence, and some – like First World War Oxo Cubes, Mars Bars, Rolos and KitKats from the 1930s – which have evolved with time.
+A collection of over 12,000 original, everyday items from the 1800s to the present day, most of which have since fallen out of kitchen shelf existence, and some of which – like First World War Oxo Cubes, Mars Bars, Rolos and KitKats from the 1930s – have evolved with time.

 The Foundling Museum | Bloomsbury